Dante's Inferno: Abandon All Hope

 Dante's Inferno: Abandon All Hope is a 2010 black and white film produced and directed by Boris Acosta.
 The story is based on the first part of Dante Alighieri's Divine Comedy - Inferno.

 Plot

-This film is a narrative journey from Dante's own hand, through the worst of the afterlife, Inferno.
-It is a chronological descent to the deepest of Hell, circle by circle to the exit into Purgatory.
-It features most of Gustave Dore's lithograph illustrations and some excerpts of the 1911 feature film "L'Inferno".
+This film is Dante's journey through the afterlife, Inferno.
+It is a descent to Hell, circle by circle to Purgatory.
+It features Dore's illustrations and excerpts from "L'Inferno".